TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/GuidelineForNewsArticles.rst

 Other cases may count as advertising and are not permitted.
 Please see the :ref:`Writing Style Guide's entry on link prioritization <links-prioritizing>` for the exhaustive rules.

-See also the :ref:`Style Guide entry on link prioritization <links-prioritizing>`.

 ..  _news-article-guidelines-follow-coc:

 Follow the code of conduct